 Academic Scholarship Program

 The Academic Scholarship Program (ASP) assists current and former skaters enrolled in an accredited college or university and are still actively involved in the sport of figure skating.
+Applicants must have completed high school to be eligible.
 ASP support is intended to defray educational expenses such as:

 - Tuition and fees